gklijs/graphql_axon_synapse/README.md

 The HTTP server has in its root context a management Web GUI, a health indicator is available at `/actuator/health`, and the REST API at `/v1`.
 The API's Swagger endpoint finally, is available at `/swagger-ui.html`, and gives the documentation on the REST API.

+### Deno

+run with `deno run --allow-net --allow-read --import-map ./import_map.json server.t` in the deno folder.
+You need to have Deno installed.